Testing of Peat used for Seed Potato Production

 A representative 400ml sample should be submitted by the grower to the Nematology Laboratory at SASA.
 At the laboratory, peat samples are dried and then processed by centrifugation in a glycerol, ethanol and kaolin mixture.
 The supernatant is then passed through two sieves.
 The residue from the second and finer sieve is transferred onto filter paper and then examined visually for the presence of PCN.
 Results will normally be issued within 10 working days of receiving the sample.

-If you have any technical enquiries about testing peat for PCN, please contact Jon Pickup.
-If you are enquiring about the laboratory results for any peat that you have had tested, please contact Yvonne Cole.
+If you have any technical enquiries about testing peat for PCN, please contact Jon Pickup or email the Zoology Team.
+If you are enquiring about the laboratory results for any peat that you have had tested, please contact the Zoology Team.